winniewandia/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Regular files should not be changed.
 "mkdir -m 751 my_dir" creates a directory called my_dir with permissions 751 in the working directory.
-"chgrp school hello" changes the group owner to school for the file hello "chown vincent:staff ." changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+"chgrp school hello" changes the group owner to school for the file hello "chown -R vincent:staff ." changes the owner to vincent and the group owner to staff for all the files and directories in the working directory